seenons/seenons-be-assignment/README.md

 Some of them are required, some of them give you bonus points.
 Depending on your seniority, points are added or deducted based off your choices.

-We purposedly made this project framework agnostic and it only contains the bare minimum to perform the necessary usecase.
+We purposely made this project framework agnostic and it only contains the bare minimum to perform the necessary use cases.

 ## The output